TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

             => No period after numerals
     - Cyrillic characters do not work with the translation step currently, so entries from Aftograf are excluded
     - The POS tagger, lemmatizer, and translator may make (many) mistakes.
 These are usually not corrected (yet).
+    - The "chain-search" feature

+    THE FOLLOWING ALBUMS ARE PROBLEMATIC AND NEED TO BE HAND-CORRECTED UPON CORPUS COMPILATION:
+    (List Format: [Album Title] - [Artist], '\n' '\t' '\t' => [Notes on why the title is an issue])

+    - Joe's Garage Act, I - Frank Zappa
+        => Tracks lack numbers
+    - Roxy & Elsewhere - Frank Zappa
+        => Misspelt "Total Time"
+    - Who's Next - The Who
+        => No "Total Time"
+    - Private Parts and Pieces III - Anthony Philips => No period after numerals
+    - More - Pink Floyd
+        => Unknown failure
+    - Per Un Amico - Premiata Forneria Marconi
+        => Unknown failure
+    - Magick Brother - Gong
+        => Side names may be the issue
+    - Klaus Schultz - Moondawn
+        => Unkown failure
+    - Jatekok - East
+        => Non-Latin characters, translation provided
+    - Huseg - East
+        => Non-Latin characters, translation provided
+    - Avtograf - 1
+        => Cyrillic characters, translation provided
+        => MANUALLY CHANGE DATE TO 1982 FOR ACCURACY
+    - Avtograf - 2
+        => No Prog archives entry.
+Use the youtube link => This album was released informally as a "magnito-album" <<Магнитоальбом>> with an imprecise
+        track-listing.
+The Youtube version will be used as the source for the data.
+    - Magma
+        => This group invented a con-lang in order to foil my corpus plans.
+Flawed titles will be Latinized as
+        punishment, and tagged as foreign words

+### Lessons Learned
+    A lot had to be learned to make this project what it is since many unfimiliar tools were needed.
+Here is a list of the skills gained and practiced during development:

+    - Python Programming
+        => Reading Files
+        => Writing to Files
+        => Using 3rd party libraries such as:
+            NLTK
+            Deep Translator
+            Element Tree
+            lxml
+            Pyqt 6
+    - QT 6
+        => Designing a functional GUI
+        => Implementing a GUI in QT
+        => Connecting GUI elements to python functions => Using QT signals
+    - Web Scraping
+        => Using Wget and Curl to fetch webpages
+        => Using (lots of) RegEx to clean the html data
+    - XML Formatting
+        => Designing an XML database
+        => Formatting input into XML tags
+    - XML Querying
+        => Building Xpath expressions
+        => Using Xpath to find entries
+    - Programming Practices
+        => Implementing parallel processing
+        => Building and querying databases
+        => Documenting a project
+        => Using version control (Git)
+        => Using Gen AI resources to help implement a solution => Coming up with great names and acronyms
+    - Corpus Creation
+        => Designing a corpus
+        => Lemmatization
+        => PoS tagging
+    - Corpus Investigation
+        => Making informative queries
+        => Using statistics to analyze patterns

+### Further Work
+    This project is by no means complete.
+Several features and ideas are left incomplete, non-functional or untouched.
+Even the functionality provided is inherently flawed, and could be reworked for a better product.
+    Here are some features that were planned to be added if develpment were to continue:

+    - Chain-Search
+        ==> Almost implemented, but scrapped due to time and implementation difficulty.
+Would allow the user to "chain" or "stack" queries whereby the results of one query would be stored as a "subset-corpus" and be fed as the input for a subsequent query.
+    - Multi-Word Search
+        ==> Instead of, or alongside the "chained-search" feature, support for searching multiple consecutive words would be a great feature to have.
+    - Track-Type Tag
+        ==> Some implementation (GUI).
+Would allow the user to sort by tracks that are sub-tracks or parts of a
+        larger track.
+Or lets them filter them out if undesired.
+These tags are not present in full_corpus.xml
+    - "Misc" Tags
+        ==> Tag the titles for extra meta information such as "has-pun", "comedic", "explicit language", "contains reference", "non-semantic phrase", etc.
+    - Semantic Tagging
+        ==> Add a semantic tagger to add these tags within the track scraper.
+    - Semantic Trees
+        ==> Add a system to store the titles as trees and visualize them in other windows.
+    - N-Gram Search
+        ==> Add a way to search N-Grams
+    - Multiple tabs
+        ==> Add multiple tabs within the application to allow the user to preserve old searchs and settings.
+    - Visual Graphs
+        ==> Allow the user to make graphs in a new window to visualize queries.
+    - Concordance
+        ==> Add a setting to visually line up the titles by a keyword.
+    - Super Corpus
+        ==> Crawl the entire Prog Archives website for all entries within established criteria and make a "Super Corpus" with much more data to use.
+    - Text Click
+        ==> Allow the user to click a word in the explorer to see tagging info.
+    - Album Covers
+        ==> Allow the user to see covers associated with a selected album/track.
+    - Query Optimizations
+        ==> Optimize the search functionality to be faster.
+    - GUI Overhaul
+        ==> Make a more appealing/functional GUI.
+    - Add/Remove Entries
+        ==> Add more entries to the corpus, and remove problematic ones

+### Generative Artificial Intelligence (Gen-AI) Usage Disclaimer
+    It can be assumed that Gen-AI was not used to generate neither prose, nor code related to this assignment with the following explicit exceptions in the file:

+    ==> corpus_explorer.py
+        Gen-AI tools (ChatGPT-4) were used for:
+            - The design of the search functionality (only for the layout of tag filtering statments)
+            - Code and ideas for the loading bar and parallel processing (worker functions, etc)
+            - Pyqt signals related to the functionality listed above
+            - and the unmodified save_subset function (unused) for the umimplemented chain-search feature

+    Precicely no input from Gen-AI sources was used for any other files associate with this project.

 ### Sub-Genres Included